 2013 saw Freezone collect it’s first GOLD MEDAL at a World Outgames Event in the B grade division at the 4th World OUTGames in Antwerp, Belgium.
 With two teams competing the club was well represented and enjoyed a wonderful journey competing alongside European teams from Germany, Canada, America, UK, Thailand, France and the Netherlands.
 This year also saw the club begin to consolidate the work from the State Squad with Medal Placings in the State Cup series and particularly the Good Neighbour Tournament in Canberra ACT.

-Most recently the club has competed in a number of events in 2014 significantly taking GOLD in the Asia Pacific Regional OUTGames in Darwin, a SILVER in the BB division at the GAY GAMES in Cleveland, Ohio and numerous medals at the State Cup Series, Melbourne Spikers Tournaments, BHV State Cup Series and the Good Neighbour Tournament in Canberra, ACT.
-Freezone’s own tournaments have grown to become two of the most popular tournaments in the local volleyball calendar with some 29-30 teams competing at both the Mardi Gras and Spring Tournaments hosted at Sydney’s Olympic Park Stadium.
+2014 was a significant year, with teams taking GOLD in the Asia Pacific Regional OUTGames in Darwin, a SILVER in the BB division at the GAY GAMES in Cleveland, Ohio and numerous medals at the State Cup Series, Melbourne Spikers Tournaments, BHV State Cup Series and the Good Neighbour Tournament in Canberra, ACT.
+Freezone’s own tournaments grew to become two of the most popular tournaments in the local volleyball calendar with some 29-30 teams competing at both the Mardi Gras and Spring Tournaments hosted at Sydney’s Olympic Park Stadium.

-The club currently still enjoys a healthy mix of ethnicities, sexual identities including Bi and Transgender as well as our wonderfully supportive heterosexual crew.
+The club always enjoys a healthy mix of ethnicities, sexual identities including Bi and Transgender as well as our wonderfully supportive heterosexual crew.
 We have a broad palate of people who all come together in the spirit of equality and integrity to compete, socialise, interact and participate in our common goals.
-The club currently has 65 registered members and is always willing to bring people into the fold.
+The club currently has 110 registered members and is always willing to bring people into the fold.